What Is End Result Of Mitosis

 Overview of Interphase

 Before a cell enters mitosis, it undergoes interphase, a period of growth and DNA replication.
-During this phase, the cell increases in size, synthesizes necessary proteins, and duplicates its chromosomes so that each future daughter cell will inherit an identical set.
+Still, during this phase, the cell increases in size, synthesizes necessary proteins, and duplicates its chromosomes so that each future daughter cell will inherit an identical set.
 The completion of interphase sets the stage for the precise segregation that defines what is end result of mitosis.

 Transition to Mitosis